-Recreational boaters are heavily impacted by the introduction of aquatic invasive species (AIS), and the boater pathway is a significant source of spread for these harmful organisms.
-The Water Steward Program is a new initiative by ISAP with a focus on AIS prevention.
+Aquatic invasive species have broad impacts that can affect more than just fishing and the tourism industry.
+However, recreational boaters are heavily impacted by the introduction of aquatic invasive species (AIS), and the boater pathway is a significant source of spread for these harmful organisms.
+We can all be impacted by aquatic invasive species, but we can all do something to prevent their spread.

 How can you help?

 If you are interested in becoming a volunteer Water Steward, fill out the screening survey at the button below.

 To learn more about our program, contact Jeff Berthelette at email@example.com